compmem/smile/docs/tutorial.rst

 ================================
-Smile Tutorial Basics!
+SMILE Tutorial Basics!
 ================================

-Hello Smilers!
+Hello SMILErs!
 Today, I will show you how easy it is to start smiling!
 This tutorial is setup in parts.
 First, we will show you just how easy it to display a line of text on the screen.
 Second, we will demonstrate how *stimulus generation* and *experiment code* is 100% separate.
-Third is a tutorial about how to added *User Input*
+Third is a tutorial about how to added *User Input*.
+At the bottom of this tutorial are some special examples for how to do some of the more complicated things in SMILE.

 Hello World, Lets start Smiling!
 ================================

-To start, I'll show you how the simplest *smile* experiment is programmed.
+To start, I'll show you how the simplest *SMILE* experiment is programmed.
 Create a directory called *SmileTest* and add a file named *main.py*

 ::